-It doesn't take more than a drive around town to see that construction in Bozeman is booming!
-The growth in the northwest part of town, in particular, is going pretty crazy as we sprawl our way towards Four Corners.
-Most of these new subdivisions have both single and multi-family homes being built and a focus on a neighborhood feel with trails, open space, and parks.
-Here's a look at some subdivisions that everyone is loving in Bozeman right now...
+It doesn't take more than a drive around town to see that construction in Bozeman is still booming!
+The growth in the northwest part of town, in particular, is going crazy as Bozeman sprawls out towards Four Corners.
+Most of these new Bozeman subdivisions have both single and multi-family homes being built and focus on a neighborhood feel with trails, open space, and parks.
+Here's a look at some of Bozeman's newest subdivisions.

-For a long time this subdivision seemed like it was going to stay an empty field.
-Then suddenly there were a couple houses and in the past month it’s really started to develop.
-Located between Ferguson and Flanders Mill on two sides with Oak and Durston bordering the other two.
-This 137-acre park-like neighborhood is in a prime location near the 100-acre Regional Park and several schools, including where the new high school is proposed to go.
-The subdivision will have 36-acres of parkland and common space throughout with 26 of these acres to be developed parks.
-Two large connected ponds are also planned as well as some of the Gallatin Valley Land Trust trail system.
-We love how much this subdivision is focusing on use of the outdoor space and recreation that makes living in Bozeman so great.
-There are several homes currently for sale and a few lots, but they won’t be around for long!
+This subdivision has quickly become one of the most desirable subdivisions in Bozeman because of its central location and high-end custom homes.
+Located between Ferguson Ave and Flanders Mill on two sides, with Oak and Durston bordering the other two.
+This 137-acre park-like neighborhood is in a prime location near the 100-acre Regional Park and several Bozeman schools, including the new high school, Gallatin High.
+The subdivision will have 36-acres of parkland and common space throughout.
+There are two large ponds in Flanders Mill as well as a portion of the Gallatin Valley Land Trust trail system.
+We love how much this subdivision is focusing on the use of outdoor space and recreation that makes living in Bozeman so great.
+There are several homes currently for sale in Flanders Mill, as well as building lots for sale.

-West Winds has also been around for many years but saw a big slow down while the Bozeman market recovered.
-Take a drive around here and you’ll see it is back in full force with lots of homes going up each month and development getting ready for the next phases.
+Development in West Winds subdivision began a few years ago but saw a big slow down while the Bozeman market recovered from the last recession.
+Take a drive around West Winds now. and you’ll see it is back in full force with lots of homes going up each month, and development getting ready for the next phases.
 It's proximity to Baxter Lane and Oak Street make West Winds subdivision conveniently located to just about everything.
 The newest development in West Winds are the Winter Park West Condos.
 These stand-alone condos live like a single-family residence while having landscaping and snow removal taken care of.